VoodoPeople/VoodoPeople/README.md

 # Ivan's Shushka Readme

-Hi, here you could find some information about me and my experience in the tech industry.
+Hi, here you could find some information about me.

 ### What I'm doing for a living.
-I'm an iOS Engineer.
+I write a code for an iOS devices.
 I've done a lot of projects in domains such as health care, e-commerce...

 💻 What programming languages I know and use on daily basis?
 - Swift
 - Objcetive-C
 - Ruby (Usually for fastlane scripts and CocoaPods)

+---
 - 🌱 I’m currently learning Test Driven Development

+### 📍Where I am ?

+I'm living in beautiful Kraków.

 ### ⌚️ Work time:
-I would like to work 10:00 - 18:00 CET
+I preffer to work in range 09:30 - 18:00 CET

-### Languages
+### 🙊 Languages I speak and learn
-🇺🇦 I'm native **Ukraininan** speaker.
-As well as I fluent **Russian** speaker.
+🇺🇦 I'm native **Ukraininan** speaker, as well as I fluent **Russian** 🪆 speaker.

 🇬🇧 What about my **English** - it is good enough but there is always room to improvements.

 🇵🇱 **Polish Language** - I like this language very much.
-I'm very good at listening and capable to watch polish Netflix with very few subtitles support.
+I'm good at listening and understanding and capable to watch polish Netflix with very few subtitles support.
-I still mastering my speaking ability.
+I still mastering my speaking/writing skills.

 🇫🇷 This language is next on my list.
-Current level is "Bonjour, comment ça va ?" which means "Hello, how are you?"
+Current level is "Bonjour, comment ça va ?" which means "Hello, how are you?".
+Restez branché ✌️

 ### 🤔 What activities do I enjoy?
 - Running 🏃‍♂️
 - Boxing 🥊
 - Hiking 🏞 🥾 ⛺️
 - Swiming in swimming pool 🏊‍♂️

+### 📚 Books.
+Some times I like to read some books

+🤓 Reading now:
+- Meyer Erin: The Culture Map;

+✅ Recently Read:
+- Victor Hugo: Les Misérables;
+- Erich Maria Remarque: Arch of Triumph;
+- Gavin Kennedy: Everything is negotiable.
+How to get the Best Deal Everytime;
+- Erich Maria Remarque: Three Comrades;

 ###  📫 How to reach me: